BryanTheLai/Google-Sheets-AI/README.md

-# Google Sheets MAGE AI Assistant
+# Google Sheets MAHO AI Assistant

-I made this project for fun, it adds an AI-powered chat assistant to Google Sheets using Google Apps Script (MAGE AI).
+I made this project for fun, it adds an AI-powered chat assistant to Google Sheets using Google Apps Script (MAHO AI).
 It lets you chat, generate formulas, and edit your sheet with the power of Gemini AI.

 ## Setup